Have you ever asked this question? Why did God create man if he knew he was going to sin?

 The question then could be asked, “Since God created man in a perfect environment and gave him the wonderful gift of personal choice, why did man choose to sin against God?”
 Can you see how that changes the tone of the question?
 The original question is often a veiled attempt to blame God for the outcome of man’s choices.
 In other words, since God knew man would sin and made him anyway, God is to blame for the outcome.
 How then can a man be responsible for his sins, and why would God send anyone to Hell?
 Similarly, children often say, “I didn’t choose to be born” in an attempt to shift responsibility from themselves to their parents.

 So, when someone asks, “Why did God make man knowing he would sin?” they are really asking, “Why did God give man a free will?” or “Why didn’t God make men as robots and force them to love him?”

 The answer is simple.
-Gods wants to enjoy a loving relationship with his creation.
-God made man with the freedom of choice (free will) so this could be possible.
+Gods wants to enjoy a loving relationship with his creation, and therefore, made man with the freedom of choice (free will) so this could be possible.
 Love is a choice.
-Without free will, love does not exist.
-(Love will always be dependent on free will if it is indeed true love.
+Without choice (free will), love does not exist.
+(Love will always be dependent on choice if it is indeed true love.
 You can’t have one without the other.)
 Consider this, are you truly loved by someone if they are forced to love you?
 Would you find fulfillment in marrying someone who was forced to marry you?
 The answer is easy, No. We would always wish for someone to love us of their own free will and so does God.
-Forced love is not love and it is unjust.
+Forced love is not love at all and it is unjust.

 So, what should God have done?
 Should he have withheld himself from making man because of the potential for sin?
-Should he have not allowed you or I to be born in the event we might choose to sin?
+Furthermore, should he have prevented us from being born in the event we might choose to sin?